 Post-traumatic Stress Disorder (PTSD) is a psychological condition that is caused by a traumatic event that a person is either directly involved in or witnesses.
 PTSD will be diagnosed if the symptoms exist for more than a month.
 It causes flashbacks, bad dreams, and rumination over the event, even though the sufferer would rather forget it ever happened.

 PTSD, as opposed simply to anxiety and worry, will cause the victim to become agitated, upset and stress, which has a negative impact on the life of the sufferer.
 Males are more likely to suffer from PTSD than females, especially when it comes to job-related post-traumatic stress disorder.
+Some people go on to achieve a full recovery from PTSD, while others will suffer lifelong symptoms, even despite treatment.

 What Are the Typical Post Traumatic Stress Disorder Symptoms?